emirkoroglu/jenkins-with-terraform/README.md

-# CI/CD with Jenkins - Terraform using IAAC
+# CI/CD with Jenkins - Terraform using IAAC best practices

 Cronjob is enabled for builds.
 Please delete it from groovy file if you don't need it.